artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 Sometimes the attaching step doesn't work and you might get a false-negative "no sessions" message, but you can attach to the session yourself by running `tmux attach -t dcrd`.
 To detach from **tmux** sessions use the combination of keys `ctrl+b` followed by just `d`.

-Finally, after toling in the command line for what surely must have felt like forever, we are rewarded with this glorious sight
+Finally, after toiling in the command line for what surely must have felt like forever, we are rewarded with this glorious sight

 ![](../../img/tor7.PNG)